KILTprotocol/docs/docs/sdk/0-core-feature/5_verification.md

 ## Presenting a Credential

 The claimer can decide how much of the information in their credential they wish to reveal before they send it to the verifier.
 They can choose to hide attributes and thus only disclose a subset of the data.
 For example, if sending a driving licence to confirm their age, they may want to show only their name and date of birth, while withholding their address and any other details.
-This improves the privacy of the claimer, since they only need to show attributes that are required in the specific context.
+This improves the privacy of the claimer since they only need to show attributes that are required in the specific context.

 ## Verifying a Credential

 The verifier receives the credential from the claimer, then calculates the attestation hash and queries the revocation status.

-If the claimer tampered with the credential, the hash won’t match an attestation on chain.
-If the attestation hash is on chain and has not been revoked, the credential is valid.
+If the claimer tampered with the credential, the hash won’t match any attestation on the chain.
+On the other hand, if the attestation hash is on the chain and has not been revoked, the credential is valid.

 However, this does not verify that the claimer is the rightful/legitimate owner of the credential presented.